Team jersey: Hockey jersey

-The main garment of an ice hockey uniform, which was traditionally called a sweater, is known as a hockey jersey.
+The main garment of an ice hockey uniform, traditionally called a sweater, is known as a hockey jersey.

+Basketball and baseball jerseys

 Basketball jerseys are usually sleeveless.
-Baseball jerseys are usually button up.
+Baseball jerseys are usually button-up.

 Guernsey

 In Australian rules football, the player's shirt is known as a "guernsey".

 Other

-Other examples are cricket whites, basketball uniform, baseball uniform and gridiron football uniform.
+Other examples include cricket whites, the basketball uniform, the baseball uniform and the gridiron football uniform.